web3at50/recipe-app/README.md

 ---

+## License

-**Note**: This project is paused while evaluating UK allergen labeling regulations.
-The live demo remains available for portfolio review purposes.
+This is a portfolio demonstration project.
+Code available for review and educational purposes.

+---

+**⚠️ Final Reminder**: This application is a technical demonstration.
+Do not use AI-generated recipes for actual cooking without proper testing and verification.
+The developer assumes no responsibility for use of generated content.